 What: Home to the Durham Bulls minor league baseball team, the Durham Bulls Athletic Park is a 10,000-seat park known for its towering bull sign.
 An intimate ballpark with seats that allow every fan a great view of the field, the park features five restaurants where fans can take a break from watching a game to enjoy a great meal.

 For Scenic Walks: Duke University Campuses

-Why: Spanning over 8,600 acres in Durham, Duke’s three contiguous campuses easily offer some of the best scenery in the city.
+Why: Spanning more than 8,600 acres in Durham, Duke’s three contiguous campuses easily offer some of the best scenery in the city.
 Stroll amongst the striking Gothic architecture on the West Campus and stop in the ornately constructed Duke Chapel, one of the tallest buildings in the county and one of the university’s most recognizable buildings.
 The East Campus features buildings constructed in the Georgian architecture style.
-While on campus, make sure to visit the 55-acre Sarah P. Duke Gardens, beautiful public gardens.
+While on campus, make sure to visit the beautiful plants at the public, 55-acre Sarah P. Duke Gardens.